 If you want search engines to readily index your site, you must offer easy navigation and a solid site layout.
 This is why you need to give importance of SEO if you want to revive your dying blog.
 Optimizing your blog’s SEO will provide your visitors with a good experience and at the same time, this will also increase and encourage more repeat visits.
 Organic traffic is what you should aim for if you want your blog to sustain it in the long run.
 Arm yourself with an extensive technical knowledge and understanding of SEO.
 Once you learn how SEO works, you can be guaranteed that your blog will be revived for the better.

 Remove or update any outdated content

 You have to make sure that your blog gives value to your readers.
 And if your blog has content that is no longer relevant to your readers, it’s not going to help your blog at all.
 If you have any outdated posts, make sure to update all of them.
 If there is content that is no longer applicable or relevant to your readers, remove them from your blog.
 As a guide, find blog posts that are less than 500 words and do not contribute to your blog’s success.

 Optimize your About Page

-Your About page is one of the most visited pages in your blog.
-It is also one of the most important as it has pertinent information about you as the author of your blog.
+One of the most popular sections of your blog is the one entitled “About.”
+It’s also crucial since it contains information readers need to know about you, the blog’s creator.
 Let your audience know about your purpose, your journey, and other important things that they have to know about you.
 Avoid putting information that is outdated or not relevant.
 Make it attractive and interesting so you can generate more leads through this page.
 Keep it short and concise, but most importantly, it should tell your story.
 Make use of images, graphics, or videos to attract your audience.
 Lastly, include something that will let your visitors remember you.